Logo

 What is a personality test?

-A personality assessment test is a tool designed to assess human personality.
-Personality tests are used to understand the characteristic patterns of feelings, thoughts and behaviors that people reveal in various situations.
-Such tests can predict how individuals would react and respond in different situations.
-Personality assessments are valuable tools to measure one’s personality, helping screen applicants for hiring and academic purposes.
+A personality assessment is a tool designed to assess human personality.
+These tests are used to understand the characteristic patterns of feelings, thoughts, and behaviors that people reveal in various situations.
+Such tests predict how individuals would react and respond in different situations.

-Personality assessment tests are of two types: projective tests and self-report inventories.
+Personality assessments are of two types: Projective tests and self-report inventories.

 Self-report inventories are personality questionnaires that an individual fills out.
 Self-report tests or objective tests pose questions to the test-takers on personal interests, possible behavioral patterns, values, preferences, etc.